hpcleuven/Linux-for-HPC/docs/README.md

 - Working with i/o files
 - Customizing the shell for particular needs
 - Being able to get the necessary account/job information
-- Getting familiar with NX GUI software
+- Getting familiar with GUI and visualization software
-- Writing a sample PBS script for VSC
+- Writing a sample SLURM script for VSC
 - Installing applications as a user

 ## Reminder